From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Discussion

 \section{Discussion}

 We demonstrated a device-agnostic approach to super-resolution imaging of point-like emitting sources that utilizes deep learning techniques.
 The presented approach solves the long-standing problems of measuring calibration data and estimating parameters accompanying the training of a deep learning model.
 Using only numerically simulated data, we develop a model capable of reconstructing intensity images using a single frame without explicit knowledge of the imaging system.
-This model can be applied to images of arbitrary shape and size originating from various optical systems, and the calibration-free nature grants it resistance against non-uniformity and drifts of the optical parameters.
-We compared this device-agnostic model with the well-established Richardson-Lucy deconvolution algorithm.
-The analysis results undeniably show the superior performance of our approach, outperforming the Richardson-Lucy algorithm by orders of magnitude in terms of both reconstruction accuracy and speed.
+This model can be applied to images of arbitrary shape and size originating from various optical systems, and its calibration-free nature provides robustness against non-uniformity and temporal variations in the optical parameters, including optical aberrations in the image.
+We compared this device-agnostic model with well-established reconstruction algorithms, namely the classical and regularized Richardson-Lucy deconvolution algorithm, and the state-of-the-art deep learning Deep-STORM.
+The analysis results clearly demonstrate the superior performance of our approach, which outperforms benchmark methods by up to two orders of magnitude in mean absolute error.
 Moreover, we designed an advanced optical setup for acquiring experimental images of emitting sources together with their precise ground-truth references.
-Providing full control over the spatial distribution of emitters, this setup enables exact performance quantification of any reconstruction method.
+Providing partial control and complete knowledge over the spatial distribution of emitters, this setup enables exact performance quantification using measured data, which, to the best of our knowledge, is unprecedented in the super-resolution imaging domain.
 Using these experimental data pairs, we verified the superior performance of our approach.